usnistgov/ESCWaveformGenerator/README.md

  property.
 The software developed by NIST employees is not subject to copyright protection within the United States.

+### Commercial Disclaimer
-## Certain commercial equipment, instruments, or materials are identified in this paper to foster understanding.
+ Certain commercial equipment, instruments, or materials are identified in this paper to foster understanding.
 Such identification does not imply recommendation or endorsement by the National Institute of Standards and Technology, nor does it imply that the materials or equipment identified are necessarily the best available for the purpose.

 - Waveform generator for testing Environmental Sensing Capability (ESC) sensors
 - Generate waveforms for developing detection algorithm of incumbent radar